How did Grad Nite get started at Poway High?

 Who organizes and creates Grad Nite?

-Grad Nite is a PTSA sponsored event and supported by PHS Administration and Staff, community businesses and the City of Poway.
-The Grad Nite Chair is an appointed committee chairman on the PTSA Executive Committee and its sub-committee chairmen are chosen from volunteers who have expressed interest during Registration each year in August.
+Grad Nite is a PTSA sponsored event and is supported by PHS Administration and Staff, community businesses and the City of Poway.
+The Grad Nite Chair is an appointed committee chairman on the PTSA Executive Board and its sub-committee chairmen are chosen from volunteers who have expressed interest during Registration each year in August.
 Planning an event this size requires many volunteer hours - but when broken down into sub-committees, it is not only manageable, but fun as well.
 Working on a committee gives parents a chance to get to know other parents and it’s a great bonding experience as we all share in this final event of high school.
 Parents, please consider joining in the planning of Grad Nite at some level.
 There are many ways to help.
+Please contact the Grad Nite Committee if you'd like to lend a hand!